IEEEManCSC/Data_Science/README.md

 * Roadmap_into_weeks (recommended):  The same roadmap, but a specific course was chosen in each subject and it was divided into weeks, at a studying rate of 7 hours per week.
 <br>

-## DataCamp Access
+## Important links
-We use datacamp courses in our roadmap, so if you are not in an organization that support the access, you still can have 3 free months from
+- We use *DataCamp* courses in our roadmap, so if you are not in an organization that supports the access, you still can have 3 free months from
 [GitHub student package](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/github-global-campus-for-students/apply-to-github-global-campus-as-a-student)
 <br>
+- To get access to *O'Reilly* books and a lot more books `for free` you can make these steps described in this [video](https://www.awesomescreenshot.com/video/16346202?key=891302ebf42290c51796f8da0c2ae251)

 # Contact me